 - redis-benchmark is used to check Redis performances.

 - redis-check-aof and redis-check-rdb (redis-check-dump in 3.0 and below) are useful in the rare event of corrupted data files.

-It is a good idea to copy both the Redis server than the command line interface in proper places using the following commands:
+It is a good idea to copy both the Redis server and the command line interface in proper places, either manually using the following commands:

 - sudo cp src/redis-server /usr/local/bin/

 - sudo cp src/redis-cli /usr/local/bin/

-In the following documentation I assume that /usr/local/bin is in your PATH environment variable so you can execute both the binaries without specifying the full path.
+In the following documentation we assume that /usr/local/bin is in your PATH environment variable so that you can execute both the binaries without specifying the full path.

 The simplest way to start the Redis server is just executing the redis-server binary without any argument.